traildb/traildb-sqlite3/README.md

 Open issues and pull requests on the [project GitHub page](https://github.com/traildb/traildb-sqlite3).

-Contributing to this repository will require a signature on a Community License Agreement; we have set up a CLA assistant to make that easy.
+Contributing to this repository will require a signature on a Contributor License Agreement; we have set up a CLA assistant to make that easy.
 It will pop up when you open a pull request.